kubedb/docs/docs/guides/qdrant/scaling/horizontal-scaling/overview.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Qdrant Horizontal Scaling
+# Horizontal Scaling Overview

-This guide will give an overview of how KubeDB Ops-manager scales the number of nodes in a `Qdrant` database cluster.
+This guide will give you an overview of how `KubeDB` Ops Manager scales up/down the number of members of a `Qdrant`.

 ## Before You Begin